Are you planning on traveling through TSA airport security with a special needs child?

 - If you are unable to be screened through a metal detector, then you will have a pat-down

 Important Tip: Your service dog’s collar, harness, leash, backpack, vests, and other items are subject to screening.
-However, if you need these items to keep your dog under control or they are on duty, then these items will not need to be removed during screening.
+However, if you need these items to keep your dog under control or they are on duty, then these items may not need to be removed during screening.

 Tip #5: Intellectual Disabilities or a Brain Injury